Preface

 Git provides a clear interface for this with the config subcommand.
 Try

-the following, replacing the quoted vale Your Name
+the following, replacing the quoted vale Your Name with your name, and

-with your email:
+your.email@example.com with your email:

 $ git config --global user.name 'Your Name'